 It is an initial certificate, typically for people with their BAs but also for people with advanced degrees that are not English teaching degrees.

 The CELTA is highly regarded around the world because of its high standards and rigorous assessments.
 It is one of the few certificate programs that includes teaching practice.

 The intensive CELTA is a 4-week program.
 It consists of 8 hours/day of class time as well as outside of class lesson planning and assignments.
-Taking the UT CELTA course online is an option for some sessions.
 The UT CELTA is given at The University of Texas at Austin campus.